 Students receive academic enrichment and support through an academic success class, small group study sessions, and personal advising.

-REACH staff teach students about healthy lifestyles, daily routines, decision-making, problem-solving, and life skills.
+UI REACH staff teach students about healthy lifestyles, daily routines, decision-making, problem-solving, and life skills.

 UI REACH Resident Assistants (RAs) are specifically trained and live in the UI REACH hall community, attend activities with our students, support students in their transition, and handle situations that may arise in the residence hall.
 A professional UI REACH staff member is on-call 24 hours a day.